-(born 1965, Swiss and British citizen) has been Group Vice President Phonak since August 2014.
+(born 1965, Swiss and British citizen) has been Group Vice President Phonak since August 2014 and was appointed Group Vice President Hearing Instruments Marketing in September 2016.
 He joined Sonova from Nestlé, where he was Vice President and Global Head of Nestlé BabyNes.
 Martin Grieder joined Nestlé in 1992 and brings over 20 years of experience in senior management roles within the company.
 His diversified cross-functional work experience in 18 countries ranges from leading the global Nespresso professional division to managing Nestlé Nespresso North America.
 Further senior roles at Nestlé include Vice President, Head of Finance for the Americas and Head Nestlé Group Audit as well as R&D Head for Food & Beverage systems solutions for the Nestlé Group.

-Martin Grieder received a Master of Business Administration degree from IMD-Switzerland and has a Bachelor's degree in business and economics from the University of Applied Science and Arts (FHNW) in Basel.
+Martin Grieder received a Master of Business Administration degree from IMD-Switzerland and a Bachelor's degree in business and economics from the University of Applied Science and Arts (FHNW) in Basel.